 Venting On A Cool or Winter Day

 If the RH (relative humidity) of air goes up when we cool it, it goes down when we heat it.
 So if we vent out crawl spaces in the winter and bring in 35-degree air with the 60% RH, and we warm that air in our 62-degree crawl space, the RH does to 3%.
-With this dry air we can begin to dry our crawl space.
-Of course, the dry cold air mixes with the crawl space air and cool the crawl space, and we have water evaporating from the earth into the crawl space air, so we never achieve 3% RH in our crawl space - but materials dry out and there is no condensation.
+With this dry air, we can begin to dry our crawl space.
+Of course, the dry cold air mixes with the crawl space air and cool the crawl space, and we have water evaporating from the earth into the crawl space air, so we never achieve 3% RH in our crawl space – but materials dry out and there is no condensation.

 Hey, we’re drying our crawl space with vents now!
 This is great, right?
 Well, if you like high energy bills, cold floors and cold drafts, then this is for you!

+Would you like to seal your crawl space to create a safer, healthier, and more energy-efficient home?
 Call or email us today to set up your FREE evaluation and estimate on your cold Colorado crawl space 303-805-8751!